writetome51/open-array/README.md

 ## Properties with methods

+Helpful tidbit:  These properties all contain their own `.data` property, which always matches `this.data`

 #### filter: PublicArrayFilter (read-only)
 ###### Its methods narrow down the content of this.data and return the PublicArrayFilter instance:
 <details>